Generic Name: rifapentine (RIF-a-PEN-teen)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Acne; constipation; decreased appetite; diarrhea; discoloration of body fluids (red or orange); dizziness; headache; increased sweating; nausea; stomach pain; upset stomach; vomiting.
+Decreased appetite; diarrhea; discoloration of body fluids (red or orange); joint pain; nausea; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; bloody stools; fever; frequent or painful urination; irregular heartbeat; joint pain or swelling; severe or persistent diarrhea; stomach pain or cramps; symptoms of infection (eg, fever, chills, sore throat); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, vomiting, or loss of appetite; general body discomfort); unusual tiredness or weakness; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); chest pain; fainting; fast or irregular heartbeat; flu-like symptoms (eg, headache, weakness, tiredness, fever, shakes, aches, muscle pain, pains, sweating); red or irritated eyes; severe dizziness; shortness of breath; swollen lymph glands; symptoms of infection (eg, fever, chills, sore throat, cough); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, vomiting, or loss of appetite; general body discomfort); unusual bruising or bleeding; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.